Samleet/Demo-Credit/readme.md

 npm install
 ```

 ### KnexJS ORM
 Setting KnexJS with Typescript isn't pretty straight forward due to the lack of native support out of the box.
 To get the next step working - we need to temporarily switch the project from ES6.
-To do this edit the "package.json" file and set the type to *CommonJS"
+To do this edit the "package.json" file and set the type to "CommonJS"

 ```json